5 Lesser-Known Greek Islands for a Peaceful Escape

 Another great option is Zefyros, also in Chora.
 It has a lovely outdoor courtyard and a welcoming atmosphere, serving up Mediterranean dishes that’ll make you want to come back for more.
 Both places really capture the authentic spirit of Folegandros, so you’re in for a treat!

 Folegandros is one of those islands that feels timeless.
-It’s a place where you can take your time, savor the moments, and enjoy the simple pleasures—like an afternoon stroll, a fresh seafood meal, or catching the perfect sunset.
+It’s a place where you can take your time, savor the moments, and enjoy the simple things like an afternoon stroll, a fresh seafood meal, or catching the perfect sunset.
 If you're looking to connect with nature, unwind in peace, and experience authentic Greek life, Folegandros should be at the top of your list.

 Anemomilos Boutique Hotel